4 Essential Nutrients You Might be Missing Out On, According to Experts

 In the report, calcium, potassium, dietary fiber, and vitamin D were all identified as underconsumed in the U.S., which means you might not be getting the amount your body needs to function at its best.
 The good news: Boosting your intake of these nutrients is simple—not to mention delicious!—once you know which foods contain them.

-Read on to learn why these four nutrients are important for good health, along with expert advice for boosting your intake and helpful information on dietary supplements (including WW by The Vitamin Shoppe Daily Essentials) in case you need extra support.
+Read on to learn why these four nutrients are important for good health, along with expert advice for boosting your intake and helpful information on dietary supplements in case you need extra support.

 As a mineral and an electrolyte, potassium helps power nearly every process in our bodies.
 It supports kidney health and plays a significant role in nerve and muscle function.
-Potassium is also critical for maintaining healthy blood pressure, explains Jaclyn London, MS, RD, CDN, head of nutrition and wellness at WW.
+Potassium is also critical for maintaining healthy blood pressure, explains registered dietitian Jaclyn London, M.S., R.D., C.D.N.
 “It’s the primary biochemical ‘counterbalance’ to sodium, which the Dietary Guidelines identify as an over-consumed nutrient in the U.S.—largely through salty foods,” London notes.
 Here’s how potassium helps: Whereas sodium constricts blood vessels—causing the body to work harder in transporting blood and oxygen—potassium helps optimize blood flow.
 A 2013 review published in the Mayo Clinic Proceedings found that decreasing sodium and increasing potassium may help lower the risk of hypertension and heart disease.

 Potassium intake in the U.S.